British Army uniform and equipment in World War I: Uniform

-British soldiers at Christmas 1914 wearing the 1905 forage cap and the 1902 Pattern service dress.
+British soldiers at Christmas 1914 wearing the 1905 forage cap(Service Dress (SD) Cap.) and the 1902 Pattern service dress.
 Their bandolier equipment would suggest that these men are from a mounted unit.

 The British soldiers went to war in August 1914 wearing the 1902 Pattern Service Dress tunic and trousers.
 This was a thick woollen tunic, dyed khaki.
 There were two breast pockets for personal items and the soldier's AB64 Pay Book, two smaller pockets for other items, and an internal pocket sewn under the right flap of the lower tunic where the First Field Dressing was kept.
 Rifle patches were sewn just above the breast pockets, to prevent wear from the webbing equipment and Enfield rifle.
 Shoulder straps were sewn on and fastened with brass buttons (black for rifle regiments), with enough space for a brass regimental shoulder title.
 Rank insignia was sewn onto the upper tunic sleeves, while trade badges and Long Service and Good Conduct stripes were placed on the lower sleeves.
 A stiffened peak cap was worn, made of the same material, with a leather strap, brass fitting and secured with two small brass buttons.
 Puttees were worn around the ankles and calves, and ammunition boots with hobnail soles on the feet.